abeeds/Music_manager/README.md

     - Removes a song from a playlist

 ## Improvement 1 - Song Details
+I implemented this by modifying the GET `/api/songs` endpoint to accept an optional parameter, `Id`.
+If `Id` is provided, it will return the matching song.
+In the frontend, I made each individual song redirect to a page with the url `/{Id}` if they are clicked.
+At this new page, all of the song's information is shown.
+This is implemented in `Client/Pages/SongDetail.razor`.

 ## Improvement 2 - Search Feature
+I implemented this by modifying the GET `/api/songs` endpoint to accept an optional parameter, `search`.
+If `search` is provided, it will return any songs that contain the keywords provided in the search.

 ## Technologies
 - Visual Studio 2022